tomaszkacmajor/CarND-Traffic-Sign-Classifier-P2/README.md

 The code for making predictions on my final model is located in the 9th cell of the Ipython notebook.

-For all 6 images the final model was very certain about it's result.
+For all 6 images the final model was very certain about its result.
 Only for the first sign (Speed limit 30km/h) the model was "only" 94% certain about the output.
-The second and third guess were also other speed limit signs. </br></br>
+The second and third guess for this sign were other speed limit signs. </br></br>
 <img src="./readme_resources/Softmmax1.png"></br></br>

 For the rest of images the model was more than 99%b sure about its prediction.</br></br>